sensu/sensu-docs/content/sensu-go/5.9/dashboard/overview.md

 ### Managing checks

-**ENTERPRISE ONLY**: Check management in Sensu Go requires an enterprise license.
-To activate your enterprise license, see the [getting started guide][6].
+**LICENSED TIER**: Unlock check management in the Sensu Go dashboard with a Sensu license.
+To activate your license, see the [getting started guide][6].

 You can create, edit, and delete Sensu checks using the dashboard checks page.

 ### Managing entities

-**ENTERPRISE ONLY**: Entity management in Sensu Go requires an enterprise license.
-To activate your enterprise license, see the [getting started guide][6].
+**LICENSED TIER**: Unlock entity management in the Sensu Go dashboard with a Sensu license.
+To activate your license, see the [getting started guide][6].

 You can delete Sensu entities using the dashboard entities page.

 ### Managing handlers

-**ENTERPRISE ONLY**: Handler management in Sensu Go requires an enterprise license.
-To activate your enterprise license, see the [getting started guide][6].
+**LICENSED TIER**: Unlock handler management in the Sensu Go dashboard with a Sensu license.
+To activate your license, see the [getting started guide][6].

 You can create, edit, and delete Sensu handlers using the dashboard handlers page.